-This is a glimpse into a vast philosophy to be investigated by those who have the time, taste and talent to do The high potency of the morbific SO. product of disease, will cure that disease under the homeopathic law of-'Like cures like.'
-This has been proved true by many eminent physicians, and if the profession will examine the subject and test the truth by using the homeopathic potencies, a great advance will be made in the ability to cure disease.
+This is a glimpse into a vast philosophy to be investigated by those who have the time, taste and talent to do so.
+The high potency of the morbific product of disease, will cure that disease under the homeopathic law of-'Like cures like.'
+This has been proved true by many eminent physicians, and if the profession will examine the subject and test the truth by using the homœopathic potencies, a great advance will be made in the ability to cure disease.
 Such remedies antidote the poison, and the microbe that came with, was developed by, or brought the poison, will go in some other business.

-Were the microbes all killed, the man would die, for they are the great factors in the continuation of life; and that the so-called 'microbe-killers' do not kill them is evidenced by their patients living."
+Were the microbes all killed, the not kill them is evidenced by their patients living.

-The editor of the Medical Current comments upon Dr Swan's article, as follows:
+The editor of the Medical Current comments upon Dr Swan's article, as follows

-"Possibly we may learn somewhat of the action of homeopathic remedies from the above statement, and how The aura or high they cure disease. potency of a drug may be in the form of Infinitessimals, and when taken into the system, at once begin to eat up the poison which caused the disease, and which they find in the microbe which generated it within the organism-and when they have finished that work they pass out of the system by excretions and secretions, or perhaps in turn are eaten by the resident Infinitessimals.
+"Possibly we may learn somewhat of the action of homœopathic remedies from the above statement, and how they cure disease.
+The aura or high potency of a drug may be in the form of Infinitessimals, and when taken into the system, at once begin to eat up the poison which caused the disease, and which they find in the microbe which generated it within the organism-and when they have finished that work they pass out of the system by excretions and secretions, or perhaps in turn are eaten by the resident Infinitessimals.
 As there is no such thing as death in Nature (what is so called, is merely a change of combination of the molecules and atoms) there is nothing lost, and Infinitessimals are never idle, but always performing the duties allotted to them faithfully, and we should have great respect for them if they are so minute, that our imperfect eyes and imperfect lenses cannot see them, except when they have grown fat on the poison in the system.

 Madam Blavatsky asserted that the occultists believe that the bodies of all the kingdoms of Nature are built up of Infinitessimals or "Fiery Lives"-"Builders" and "Destroyers."
 As "Builders" they sacrifice themselves in the form of vitality to destroy the destructive influence of microbes, and so compel them to build up the body and its cells; and as "Destroyers" they leave the microbes unsupplied with vitality, so that the latter become destructive agents.
-She also asserted that the human body undergoes a complete change of structure, every seven years, and that its destruction and preservation are due to the alternate function of the Infinitessimals as "Builders" and "Destrovers."
+She also asserted that the human body undergoes a complete change of structure, every seven years, and that its destruction and preservation are due to the alternate function of the Infinitessimals as "Builders" and "Destroyers."